Analysis of Structured Deep Kernel Networks: Analysis of approximation properties

-Like this, we have: \begin{theorem}[Universal approximation for unbounded width] $\Omega = [0,1]^{d}$.
-Consider an arbitrary continuous function $f: \Omega \rightarrow \R$.
-Then it is possible under the Assumptions \ref{ass:wide_assumptions} to approximate this function $f$ to arbitrary accuracy using a SDKN of depth $L=1$, i.e.\
+\begin{theorem}[Universal approximation for unbounded width] For any $d \in \N$, let $\Omega = [0,1]^{d}$ and consider an arbitrary continuous function $f: \Omega \rightarrow \R$.
+Then it is possible under the Assumptions \ref{ass:wide_assumptions} to approximate this function $f$ to arbitrary accuracy using an SDKN of depth $L=1$ and $M=2$ centers, i.e.\

 \end{theorem}